Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation

 \subsection{Classifier robustness and implicit regularization}

-\textbf{Classifier robustness.} While our AT-based approach improves the generative capabilities of JEM, the original JEM's discriminative component still exhibits weak adversarial robustness compared to dedicated adversarially trained classifiers.
-To address this limitation, we complement our generative improvements by incorporating adversarial training for the discriminative term $p_{\theta}(y|x)$.
+\textbf{Classifier robustness.} While our AT-based approach improves the generative capabilities of JEM, the discriminative component still exhibits weaker adversarial robustness compared to standard AT classifiers.
+To address this limitation, we complement the generative improvements by incorporating adversarial training for the discriminative term $p_{\theta}(y|x)$.

 For each input sample $x$ with label $y$, we find an adversarial example $x_{adv}$ within an $\epsilon$-ball $B(x, \epsilon)$ around $x$ that maximizes the classification loss: